 Consult this calendar to find the date for your next tour.
 Use the link above to book that tour!

-In the interest of fairness to all tour guests, please keep in mind that all tours begin on time.
+In the interest of fairness to other tour guests, please keep in mind that all tours begin on time; please arrive at least 15 minutes before your Tour begins.
 There are no refunds.
 All sales are final.
-If the weather is rainy, snowy, windy or bitterly cold, all outdoor tours will be replaced with the Subway Art Tour.
-You will be notified by e-mail when there is a tour change.
+Tours are led come rain or come shine.
+All Tours are conducted in English.
 All tour participants assume normal liability for their behavior during tours.